kaelchan/advml/README.md

     - output: use $p = 1$ or $0$ instead of modified rating $r$
 4. v3 + modification:
     - loss: add multiplier as $1 + \alpha r$
+5. user preference history (the row in the preference matrix) -> Embedding layers (in this way, we don't have to retrain the model every time the preference table changes)
+    - cannot directly use the rows or columns as input of dense: how to deal with null?
+    - maybe consider $\frac{1}{\text{number of interactions}}\sum_i{v^{tag}_i}$?
+        - maybe train two models: for 0 and for 1
+        - may use tfidf to normalize

 ## todo list